echen053/moneytree/README.md

 ### Receive Financial Insights

-- Access personalized summaries and advice through integration with OpenAI’s API.
+- Access personalized summaries and advice through integration with ChatGPT's API.
 - Navigate to the Insights page to receive tailored spending insights based on your budget data and financial goals.
   ![homepage](./screenshots/insightspage.png)